Overview

 Independent Study vs. Home Schooling

-Home Schooling describes an educational method that occurs outside the public system of education.
+Home Schooling describes an educational method that occurs outside the public education system.

 Independent Study (home-based) is the public option where the student does school work under the guidance of a credentialed teacher to meet state standards with materials provided by the school.
 Our families receive the same standards-based texts and teacher support materials that are used in the neighborhood schools.